justinTsugranes/project_metamask-clone/README.md

-# projects_metamask-clone
+# MegaMask

- Clone of the metamask ui using JavaScript, HTML and CSS
+A clone of the MetaMask ui using JavaScript, HTML and CSS